 We hope this article has helped you gain a deeper understanding of what data caps are, how they impact your internet use, and why you should avoid them for your home internet service provider.

-Just so you know, EarthLink doesn’t have data caps.
+Just so you know, EarthLink doesn’t have data caps on our fiber internet.
 We think making the right connection with your ISP is essential, and you should be able to use the internet how you want.
-Find out more about EarthLink’s residential HyperLink internet.
+Find out more about EarthLink’s internet.